urvesh254/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Implementation of all algorithms in java.
+Implementation of all Sorting algorithms in java.